oconnor663/jacko.io/posts/snooze.md

 In contrast to cancellation, snoozing a future is no better than pausing a thread.
-Futurelock is a new spin on the old problems that `SuspendThread` and Unix signal handlers have always had:[^podcast] Normal application code touches global locks _constantly_, like when we print, allocate memory, load dynamic libraries, or talk to DNS.
+Futurelock is a new spin on the old problems that `SuspendThread` and Unix signal handlers have always had:[^podcast] Normal application code touches locks _constantly_, like when we print, allocate memory, load dynamic libraries, or talk to DNS.
 If we freeze some "normal code", and we don't want to risk deadlocking with it, then we need to avoid touching any locks ourselves until we unfreeze it.
 That's doable in some very low-level, very unsafe